Mirrors (Justin Timberlake song): Music video

 Timberlake catching his grandparents' wedding ring, before embarking on a "lengthy, and quite wrought" dance sequence.
-An MTV News writer thought the scene is a reference to the time his grandfather's failing health prevented him from attending Timberlake's wedding.
+An MTV News writer thought the scene was a reference to the time his grandfather's failing health prevented him from attending Timberlake's wedding.

 The music video was directed by Floria Sigismondi and saw its world premiere as the highlight of an hour-long special on The CW in celebration of The 20/20 Experiences release.
-Timberlake dedicated the music video to his maternal grandparents William and Sadie Bomar, who were married for 63 years until William's death in 2012.
-The video is choreographed by Noemie Lafrance.
+Timberlake dedicated the music video to his maternal grandparents William and Sadie Bomar, who were married for 63 years until William died in 2012.

-It features montages of three separate time periods of a couple's life, from their initial introduction and whimsically falling in love on a funhouse date (portrayed by actors Ariane Rinehart and Keenan Cochrane), to the difficult start of their marriage with a pregnancy (portrayed by Chloe Brooks and James Kacey), to when they have grown old together and the old lady (Judith Roberts) packing up her recently deceased husband's belonging whilst reflecting on their life together.
+It features montages of three separate time periods of a couple's life, from their initial introduction and whimsically falling in love on a funhouse date (portrayed by actors Ariane Rinehart and Keenan Cochrane), to the difficult start of their marriage with a pregnancy (portrayed by Chloe Brooks and James Kacey), to when they have grown old together and the old lady (Judith Roberts) packing up her recently deceased husband's belongings whilst reflecting on their life together.